mzepp/My-Project/README.md

 # Wordpress-Theme-1
 Synopsis

 My first custom wordpress theme.
 It is a very basic theme to start, but I will be adding new features to it.
+I will also be adding other themes as well.

 Motivation